pjay79/pjay79/README.md

 ### Bio

 Software Engineer building Web and Mobile applications across the Full Stack.
-Specializing in JavaScript, TypeScript, React, React Native, Node, and AWS.
-Experienced as a Lead Developer on multiple projects.
-3x AWS Certified.
+Specialising in TypeScript, React, React Native, and Node.
 AWS Community Builder at Amazon Web Services.

+Experienced as a Lead Developer on multiple projects whilst working in Startup and Agency environments.
+Interested in Digital Health, FinTech, DevOps, and Solution Architecture..
 Self-taught generalist with curiosity for continuous learning.
 Available for hire for Cloud Consulting.

 ![pjay79's github stats](https://github-readme-stats.vercel.app/api?username=pjay79&show_icons=true&theme=cobalt)